 - Graduate students who have completed at least one year of their degree program (e.g., MPA, JD, MSW, etc.)

 - In addition to graduate and undergraduate students, students who have completed at least one academic year at a two-year college and are at least 21 years of age may apply for the Internship Program

 - Be in good academic standing with an overall GPA of 3.0 or equivalent

 - Demonstrate leadership and commitment to public service, volunteerism and civic engagement

 - Demonstrate strong commitment to personal growth, good government and nonpartisanship

 - Interns are expected to participate in all Intern activities throughout the duration of the program.
-This includes between 20-40 hours of paid (up to $20/hour) work within assigned LDH agencies per week, and other opportunities that may arise.
+This includes between 20-40 hours of paid (up to $20 hourly for undergraduate students and $25 hourly for graduate students) work within assigned LDH agencies per week, and other opportunities that may arise.

 - Failure to adhere to the above requirements may result in removal from the internship.